Your health can’t wait.

 Services offered by the Primary Stroke Center:

-Somerset Hospital has a very close relationship with all of the EMS agencies in Somerset County.
+UPMC Somerset has a very close relationship with all of the EMS agencies in Somerset County.
 It is very important if you are experiencing any symptoms of a stroke, you call 911 and have an ambulance transport you to the hospital.
 EMS assists by:

 - Completing necessary blood work on the way to the hospital.